bounIoT/ClassroomAir/README.md

 For start_date & end_date:
 Put exact dates of start and end time.
 Format is year-month-dayThour:minute.

-Example for start_date and end_date with resolution https://classroom-air-quality-system.eu-gb.mybluemix.net/api/data/?start_date=2018-05-14T13:00&end_date=2018-05-14T14:00&resolution=10
+Example for start_date and end_date with resolution:

+https://classroom-air-quality-system.eu-gb.mybluemix.net/api/data/?start_date=2018-05-14T13:00&end_date=2018-05-14T14:00&resolution=10

 For hour:
 Put number of hours.
 Format is just a cardinal number.

-Example for hour with resolution https://classroom-air-quality-system.eu-gb.mybluemix.net/api/data/?hour=90
+Example for hour with resolution

+https://classroom-air-quality-system.eu-gb.mybluemix.net/api/data/?hour=90

 You will get a record list as response.
 Records are in Json format and format is the following: